dotnet/performance/src/benchmarks/gc/docs/jupyter notebook.md

 The `groupby()` code snippet separates the values as we require them, and then `pandas' mean()` method calculates for each flavor, resulting in the table shown in the picture above.

+#### More Examples

+The Jupyter Notebook at the root of the GC Benchmarking Infrastructure codebase has a number of more detailed and complex examples you can follow and use for your analysis.

 ### Individual GC's Metrics Analysis